City Converting Water Disinfection Process to Free Chlorine April 1

 (VICTORIA, TEXAS) On Sunday, April 1, the City of Victoria will begin converting its water disinfection process to free chlorine for a period of approximately one (1) month.
 This is a temporary measure taken at the treatment plant to improve the quality of water being served to our customers.

 Generally, there are no noticeable changes in the quality of the water as a result of this temporary change.
 Some taste and odor changes, however, are possible.
 These are normally short lived and there are no associated health risks as a result of this temporary change.

 The temporary conversion to free chlorine is especially important for dialysis patients, as they may need to change the pretreatment scheme for their dialysis machines.
 Anyone conditioning water for fish or aquariums may also need to make changes to their water pre-treatment process.

-Should you have questions or concerns regarding this temporary disinfection change, please contact either Donald Reese, Deputy Director of Public Works at 361-485-3380 or David Burger, Surface Water Treatment Plant Manager at 361-485-3415.
+Should you have questions or concerns regarding this temporary disinfection change, please contact either Stephen Robinson, Surface Water Treatment Plant Manager at 361-485-3415 or Donald Reese, Director of Public Works at 361-485-3380.